filecoin-project/FIPs/FIPS/FIP-XX-add-cost-opportunity-for-new-miner-creation.md

 ## Simple Summary

-- Add opportunity cost (in FIL) to each node creation to prevent the miner ID creation spam.
+- Add opportunity cost (in FIL) to each miner actor creation to prevent the miner ID creation spam.

 ## Abstract